NaturalIntelligence/imglab/README.md

 ImgLab is platform independent, runs directly from the browser, and has no prerequisites.
 It requires minimal CPU and memory.

-**Core features**:

 ### Auto suggestion

 ![Auto suggestion](/img/imglab-autosuggestion.gif)

 ### Plugins
-3rd party library compatibility: Carry over other libraries for a painless annotation process.

 ![Plugins](/img/imglab-fpp.gif)